 Bugs can be a problem

-Smaller pool than most Dominican resorts
+Smaller pool than most D.R. resorts

-Simple, quiet hideaway with wholesome food and no TVs.
+Simple, quiet hideaway with wholesome food and no TVs

 Natura Cabanas is located, rather bizarrely, at the end of a dirt road behind an upscale gated community of expats.
 Only a small sign announces the resort's presence.
 Cab drivers can actually miss the entrance, especially at night.
 Guests are dropped off in a small dirt parking lot.
 Off to the left is the main lobby building, which is really only a bit larger than any of the 10 stone-and-wood bungalows tucked among the palm trees and pebbled pathways.
 Just be careful you don't mistakenly enter another guest’s bungalow!

 The resort is owned and operated by Soledad “Lole” Sumar, a Chilean expat who built the resort in the 1990s with her now-deceased husband.
-Lole and her four daughters -- they look like a family of models -- sometimes vacation on the property and help out, as they did during Oyster's visit.
+Lole and her four daughters -- they look like a family of models -- sometimes vacation on the property and help out, as they did during Oyster's first visit.
 Their presence makes for an extremely welcoming, personal vibe that differs from the bored, transient staffers at most all-inclusives.